The following information relates to procedures for testing out of KIN 149 Wellness Concepts and KIN 206 First Aid/CPR.

 After making arrangements through the Department of Kinesiology Administrative Assistant, including filling out a test-out form and paying $60, an appropriate instructor will be assigned by the Department of Kinesiology chair to review and test the students.

-There is also a Test-Out for KIN 149 Wellness Concepts available through arrangements with the ACCEL Program.
+There is also a Test-Out for KIN 149 Wellness Concepts available through arrangements with Accelerated Programs for Adults.
 There is an additional $30 per credit hour required for transcription if the student passes the test-out.

 Course tests include: